DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

  - `SHA3/256`
  - `SHA3/384`
  - `SHA3/512`
-* `RSAsig` - *One parameter.* "**RSA sig**niert", or "**RSA sig**ned".
-The stream is digitally signed with an RSA private key, using the result of the specified hash function on the uncompressed data with [OAEP padding](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding).
+* `RSAsig` - *version 1, one or two parameters.* "**RSA sig**niert", or "**RSA sig**ned".
+The stream is digitally signed with an RSA private key, using the result of the specified hash function on the uncompressed data.
 The signature may be verified using the corresponding RSA public key.
+The object ID of the specified hash function is included using [DER encoding](https://en.wikipedia.org/wiki/X.690), and [OAEP padding](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding) is then also used.
+The first parameter contains the encrypted value; the optional second parameter contains a value (string or binary) which identifies the RSA public key an encoder should use to verify `RSAsig`.
 Should be encrypted.
-* `RSAsig-Id` - *One parameter.* A value (string or binary) which identifies the RSA public key an encoder should use to verify `RSAsig`.
-Usable only if `RSAsig` is also present.
-Should be encrypted.
-* `DSAsig` - *One parameter.* Same as `RSAsig`, but using the [DSA](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm) algorithm.
+* `DSAsig` - *version 1, one or two parameters.* Same as `RSAsig`, but using the [DSA](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm) algorithm.
 The *r,s* signature values are transmitted using [DER encoding](https://en.wikipedia.org/wiki/X.690).
 The message value *k* is generated deterministically using an HMAC of the specified hash function, as described in [RFC 6979](https://tools.ietf.org/html/rfc6979).
 Should be encrypted.
-* `DSAsig-Id` - *One parameter.* A value which identifies the DSA public key used by `DSAsig`.
-Usable only if `DSAsig` is also present.
-Should be encrypted.
-* `ECDSAsig` - *One parameter.* Same as `DSAsig`, but using the [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) algorithm.
+* `ECDSAsig` - *version 1, one or two parameters.* Same as `DSAsig`, but using the [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) algorithm.
-* `ECDSAsig-Id` - *One parameter.* A value which identifies the ECDSA public key used by `ECDSAsig`.
-Usable only if `ECDSAsig` is also present.
-Should be encrypted.

 If a decoder encounters contradictory values (i.e. both `LZMA` and `DEF`), it should stop attempting to decode the file rather than trying to guess what to use, and should inform the user of this error.
 If a decoder encounters redundant values (i.e. two `Name` items which are each followed by the same filename), the duplicates should be ignored.

-A decoder must not attempt to decode an archive if it finds any unexpected or unknown values in the **Format** field; that doesn't make sense.
+A decoder must not attempt to decode an archive if it finds any unexpected or unknown values in the **Format** field, or unexpected or unknown version numbers; that doesn't make sense.
 It should, however, attempt to decode any *known* format, regardless of the file's version number.

 Encryption
 ----------